framely/community/docs/guide/pingpong.md

    :::

 #### 4. Fill language template and exemplar
-Most dialog annotations need to be configured at the language level, one for each language supported.
 There are two kind of language related annotations, templates and exemplars.
 The text edits for them are scattered in different context, like when bot prompt a slot, the templates and exemplars defined there will only work in these contexts.
 Templates define how bot should respond, and utterance similar to exemplars defined on skill expression tab will trigger bot to start that skill, and once a skill is started, bot will follow the interaction logic defined to bring skill to completion and deliver the user what they want.

 At language level, PingPong skill can be configured as follows: